Theurrien/nutrition/README.md

 "Calculate the nutritional content of a recipe with 100g of chicken, 50g of rice, and 30g of butter"

-This will use the `calculate_recipe_nutrition` tool to determine the combined nutritional values.
+This will use the `calculate_recipe_nutrition` tool to determine the combined nutritional values for a custom recipe.

+### Recipe Nutrition Lookup

+"Get the nutritional information for lasagna recipe ID 12345"

+This will use the `get_recipe_nutrition` tool to retrieve the complete nutritional breakdown for an existing recipe in the database.

 ### Changing Language